Skyscanner/applicationset-progressive-sync/README.md

       # human friendly name
     - name: two clusters as canary in EMEA
       # how many targets to update in parallel
       # can be an integer or %.
-Default to 1
       maxParallel: 2
       # how many targets to update from the selector result
       # can be an integer or %.
-Default to 100%.
       maxTargets: 2
       # which targets to update
       targets:
         clusters:
           selector:
             matchLabels:
               area: emea
     - name: rollout to remaining clusters
       maxParallel: 25%
       maxTargets: 100%